SSerraPe/Monte-Carlo-Methods/README.md

 This repository contains a simulation study of Monte Carlo and Importance Sampling (IS) methods for estimating expectations and tail probabilities under various target distributions using **R**.

+With the help of Maria Alba Fernández Bonet for a mini-project on Summer School 2025 UPC-MESIO.

 ## Overview

 We analyze the empirical performance of different estimators by computing: